 No surgical or invasive treatments are necessary for this condition unless there is associated trauma or recurrent bleeding.

-If you are considering treatment for recurrent sub-conjunctival hemorrhage or other eye conditions under the care of Dr. Suraj Munjal, you can expect world-class care at an affordable price in India.
+Suppose you are considering treatment for recurrent sub-conjunctival hemorrhage or other eye conditions under the care of Dr. Suraj Munjal.
+In that case, you can expect world-class care at an affordable price in India.
 The cost for consultation and treatment depends on individual cases, but on average: